khimo/khimo.github.io/bli-guides/_ideas/howto-radio-spoken-notification.md

 ### Customize Settings

-You can customize the macro by changing the SETTINGS section.
-This allows you to define the default VOLUME, LANGUAGE, and the MSG_TEMPLATE to be said when a radio is selected..
+You can customize the macro by changing the variables defined in the SETTINGS section of the lua code, aallowing you to define the default VOLUME, LANGUAGE, and the message (MSG_TEMPLATE) to be said when a radio is selected.